ShanTengTu/JPTVAnimationTimeLine/README.md

 # JPTVAnimationTimeLine
-The timeline about japanese TV animation. see [here].
+The timeline about japanese TV animation. see the [demo].

 # External JS
 - [jQuery]